 [4] The evidence that was presented at trial was common cause between the appellant and the State except in relation to the critical issue of whether the appellant solicited money from the complainants for him not to arrest them for selling liquor without a licence.

 [5] The facts are briefly that on 11 September 2020 Warrant Officer K.C.
-Dlamini and the appellant, who were both stationed at the SAPS Band at Chatsworth College, asked, and were granted permission by their commander, to leave their work premises to go to a nearby tuckshop.
+Dlamini and the appellant, who were both stationed at the SAPS Band at Chatsworth College, asked, and were granted permission by Lt Col Logarsperan their commander, to leave their work premises to go to a nearby tuckshop.
 After a few minutes Dlamini reported to their commander that they were back.
 Each of them went to their respective workstations.
 At a later stage Lt.
 Col Logarsperan left the office.
 The appellant again left the police premises to go to the tuckshop to buy a different pack of cigarettes as the one he initially bought was not the brand he customarily smoked.
 According to him along the way he met a young man who was badly injured and who pleaded for his assistance to recover his cellphone from two men who had forcibly taken it from him.
 He assisted the man under protest as crime prevention was not part of his usual duties.
 According to the appellant he searched for these men in houses in which liquor was sold as he believed these men moved from place-to-place drinking.

 [6] The complainants, who both resided in Lusaka Informal Settlement, sold alcohol from their homes without a licence.
 They both testified that when the appellant came into their respective houses, he produced his appointment card reflecting that he was a member of the SAPS.
 Upon entering their respective houses, he instructed each of them to open their fridge.
 When he found that there were beers in the fridge, he threatened to arrest them for selling liquor without a licence unless they paid him a bribe.
 Ms Nqgulumba paid the appellant R450 in order to prevent her arrest while Mr Mahlaba paid him R400.
 Thandeka Mkhabela (‘Ms Mkhabela’), a ward committee member, was alerted to the presence of the appellant at her residence when she received a message that someone was looking for her.
 She together with another ward committee member attended to the appellant as he was reportedly looking for people that were selling liquor.